BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 16:8 And he said, Hagar, Sarai's maid, whence camest thou? amd whither wilt thou go?
 And she said, I flee from the face of my mistress Sarai.

+16:9 And the angel of the LORD said unto her, Return to thy mistress, and submit thyself under her hands.

+16:10 And the angel of the LORD said unto her, I will multiply thy seed exceedingly, that it shall not be numbered for multitude.

+16:11 And the angel of the LORD said unto her, Behold

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the